Gender (dis)orders: in Swiss graphic design

 The absence of women in the field of Swiss graphic design is examined using a full survey of graphic design graduates at Bern University of the Arts.
 The project reconstructs patterns of professional development and analyses diversity rela

-- Additional departments Bern Academy of the Arts
+- Additional schools Bern Academy of the Arts

 Institute Practices and Theories in the Arts